davidboerm/10-team-profile-generator/README.md

 ## Installation
   Clone repo, run "npm install" from the root folder in your terminal.
 Start app from root folder of your local repo clone in Terminal (bash/zsh) by entering "node index.js"
 ## Usage
+  Follow prompts...final team profile html generated when "no" is selected when prompted for another employee.
 ## Contributing
   Feel free to create your own branch and send commits for my review.
 If I like them, I'll incorporate.
 ## License